How to Make Friends in Korea: 6 Tried and True Strategies

 North American football, badminton, ball hockey and even cricket are represented, and these groups are always welcoming new players.
 I was pleasantly surprised to find an ultimate frisbee league in my neighborhood when I lived in Seoul.

-Taekwondo is the sport people often associate with Korea, and the people here take great pride in their national sport.
-No matter where you find yourself on the peninsula, there’s a local martial arts gym offering daily classes.
+Taekwondo is the sport people often associate with Korea, and the people here take great pride in it.
+No matter where you find yourself on the peninsula, there’s a local martial arts gym offering daily classes in their national sport.

 You don’t have to go for a belt, but can take regular classes for fitness, fun and friendship.
 My belt never went any higher than yellow, but I still have fond memories of attending weekly workout sessions with my friends and neighbors.